EBI-Metagenomics/notebooks/README.md

 When you're finished editing, use normal `git add` and `git commit` to contribute your changes.

-For info, ("jovyan" is always the user for these Jupyter Docker images.)
+For info, "jovyan" is always the user for these Jupyter Docker images.
+Jovyan as in jovian (a being from the planet Jupiter), but from Jupyter!

 #### Guidance for authoring notebooks
 - Notebooks should be complete examples, that can be run with zero code changes needed